Amber6708/hello-world/README.md

 Here are a things about me:
 1. I love reading books
 2. My favorite colors are pink and teal
-3. I am a Colorado native and don't know how to ski
+3. I am a Colorado native
+4. I don't know how to ski